-- Always be polite and considerate to everyone; think of others before yourself. - Always knock on another classroom door or office doors before entering. - Walk around the school sensibly, always making sure you are using a quiet voice. - Keep the school clean and tidy, so that it is a welcoming place we can all be proud of; this means putting all litter in bins, keeping walls and furniture clean and unmarked, and taking great care of displays, particularly of other people's work. - Out of school on trips, when visiting other schools, representing the school in sporting events, walking locally or with a school group, you will always remember that the school's reputation depends on the way you behave.
+- Be polite and considerate to everyone; think of others as well as yourself. - Knock on another classroom door or office doors before entering. - Walk around the school sensibly, making sure you are using a quiet voice. - Always respond politely when spoken to. - Keep the school clean and tidy, so that it is a welcoming place we can all be proud of; this means putting all litter in bins, keeping walls and furniture clean and unmarked, and taking great care of displays, particularly of other people's work. - Ensure toilet facilities are used for the purpose they are intended; vandalism or unacceptable behaviour in these areas is not permitted. - When taking part in an educational visit, for example visiting a venue, visiting other schools, representing the school in sporting events, walking locally or with a school group, you will remember that the school's reputation depends on the way we behave.